-On December 20, 2004, the Company consummated the acquisition of ZettaWorks LLC, a privately held technology consulting company for approximately \$1.4 million, consisting of approximately \$2.9 million in cash, transaction costs of approximately \$0.7 million, and approximately 1.2 million shares of the Company's common stock valued at approximately \$6.537 per share (approximately \$7.8 million worth of Company's common stock).
+On December 20, 2004, the Company consummated the acquisition of ZettaWorks LLC ("ZettaWorks"), a privately held technology consulting company for total purchase consideration of approximately, \$11.4 million, representing a net purchase price of approximately \$9.6 million net of tangible net assets acquired.
+This total purchase consideration consists of approximately \$2.9 million in cash, transaction costs of approximately \$0.7 million, and approximately 1.2 million shares of the Company's common stock valued at approximately \$6.537 per share (approximately \$7.8 million worth of Company's common stock).
 The total purchase price consideration of \$11.4 million, including transaction costs of \$0.7 million, have been allocated to the assets acquired and liabilities assumed, including identifiable intangible assets, based on their respective fair values at the date of acquisition.
 Such allocation resulted in goodwill of approximately \$8.2 million.
 Goodwill is assigned at the enterprise level and is expected to be deductible for tax purposes.
 The purchase price was allocated to intangibles based on management's estimate with assistance from an independent appraisal firm.
 Management expects to finalize the purchase price allocation within twelve months of the acquisition date as certain initial accounting estimates are resolved such as the collectibility of acquired accounts receivable.
 The results of the ZettaWorks operations have been included in the Company's consolidated financial statements since December 20, 2004.